yuuIind/SAR2Optical/README.md

 ## Dataset

 For this project, paired SAR and optical (RGB) images from the Sentinel‑1 and Sentinel‑2 satellites are used to train the models.
 The dataset source is [Sentinel-1&2 Image Pairs, Michael Schmitt, Technical University of Munich (TUM)](https://mediatum.ub.tum.de/1436631).
-The dataset is downloaded from Kaggle at [Sentinel-1&2 Image Pairs (SAR & Optical)](https://www.kaggle.com/datasets/requiemonk/sentinel12-image-pairs-segregated-by-terrain), uploaded by [Paritosh Tiwari (@requiemonk)](https://www.kaggle.com/requiemonk).
+The dataset is available on [Kaggle](https://www.kaggle.com/) at [Sentinel-1&2 Image Pairs (SAR & Optical)](https://www.kaggle.com/datasets/requiemonk/sentinel12-image-pairs-segregated-by-terrain), uploaded by [Paritosh Tiwari (@requiemonk)](https://www.kaggle.com/requiemonk).

 The dataset is divided into three splits: training, validation, and testing.
-We randomly sampled a total of 1,000 image pairs for testing, with 250 pairs from each of the four classes.
-Similarly, another 1,000 pairs were allocated for validation, also with same distribution.
-The remaining 14,000 image pairs were designated for training.
-You can find the IDs for each split in the [split.txt](/data/split.txt).
+We randomly sampled 1,600 image pairs for validation, and another 1,600 pairs were allocated for test.
+The remaining 12,800 image pairs were used for training.
+All splits have similar category distributions.
+The IDs for each split can be found in the [split.json](/data/split.json).

 ## Installation